How to Watch the NBA on Thursday: TV Channel, Game Times and Odds

 Bet on this or any NBA matchup at BetMGM

-The Cavaliers hope to pick up a road win at the Celtics on Thursday at 7:30 PM ET.
+The Lakers look to pull off a road win at the Timberwolves on Thursday at 9:00 PM ET.

 How to Watch